✨How to Maximize Your Health Benefits Using Acupuncture✨

 How do you notice the ways in which your emotional state impacts your physical body?

-*For a lot of folks, a go-to is worry (and with plenty of good reason) - and they can feel it in the pit of their stomachs.
+*For a lot of folks, a go-to is worry (and with plenty of good reason) - and they can feel it in the pit of their stomachs or their intestines.

 Helpful Tips for Correcting an Earth Element Imbalance